Exoprimal: Development

 Exoprimal was developed by Capcom.
 The team's goal was to design an action game that was distinct from Capcom's previous titles, and they envisioned a game in which players are required to overcome and eliminate hordes of enemies, unlike Monster Hunter in which players only take on one single enemy at a time.
 Dinosaurs were chosen as the game's main enemy type because Hiraoka and the team believed that "it would be fun to experience the threat of history's most fearsome predators", especially if they attack players in a massive horde.
 The game is not related to the Dino Crisis series, though the producer of that series, Hiroyuki Kobayashi, was involved in the development and production of Exoprimal.

 Release

 Exoprimal was announced during a PlayStation State of Play livestream in March 2022.
 Capcom arranged network tests for PC players in July and August 2022, allowing them to play a pre-release version of the game.
 An open beta for the game was held from 17 to 19 March 2023.
 The game was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S as a fully-priced product on July 14, 2023.
 It also launched on Xbox Game Pass for cloud, console, and PC.

+In July 2024, Capcom announced all planned seasonal content had been finished, and the game would no longer receive any new update.